mvaganov/thinkwithtools/llm_workflow_manifesto.md

 ## Outsourcing Understanding
 * **Don't assume LLM generated code is production ready**, certainly not in the first pass.
 LLMs often prioritize functionality over security and maintainability.
 Review it like any other code.
 Take responsibility to start improving it yourself, as soon as you get it.
 * **Be extremely careful about LLM code for novel platforms**.
 LLMs don't understand poorly documented software or novel hardware.
 Mitigate that risk with incremental roll-out of new code, and additional testing.
-* **Automatically generated documentation** without additional human insight is probably low quality, and might even be more noise than signal to the LLM.
+* **Automatically generated documentation** will be much higher quality if augmented with human insight.
 Be sure to review documentation, prune auto-generated fluff, and insert meaningful context.
 Code should document itself with intent written into variable names and methods, with purpose/indented-use annotated with comments.
 * **Orchestrating Agentic LLMs** by delegating tasks in parallel can dramatically improve developer productivity.
 This is not safe for beginners; LLM agents doing all thinking work will deny you learning opportunities, and leave you clueless when things break.
 When using Agentic workflows, be ready to cannibalize Slop Code for value and start over later.
 If you are ready to attempt an agent workflow with these risks in mind, ask your LLM to guide you:
 ```
 How can I delegate a software development tasks to an LLM?
 Be sure to explain how "agents.md" fits into the process.